-The 4th WGCapD meeting was held in Pretoria in March 2015, and the next meeting will be hosted by NASA Langley.
+The 4th WGCapD meeting was held in Pretoria in March 2015, and the next meeting will be hosted by the SEO at NASA Langley.

 Eric noted that he will be completing his tenure as WGCapD Chair at Plenary, and Jane Olwoch from SANSA will take over as Chair.
-Senthil Kumar (ISRO/IIRS) has been nominated as the incoming Vice Chair, where IIRS is ISRO’s premier Capacity Building institute.
+Senthil Kumar (ISRO/IIRS), from ISRO’s principal Capacity Building institute, has been nominated as the incoming Vice Chair.

+Main Plenary issue: information on plans for WGCapD to become more demand driven.

 WGClimate Vice Chair Pascal Lecomte (ESA) provided an update on the status of the WGCV CEOS Work Plan actions.